Pause for a Hoarse Horse

-Pause for a Hoarse Horse is the debut album of British rock band Home.
+Pause for a Hoarse Horse is the debut studio album of British rock band Home.
 The record was released in 1971 by CBS Records.
 The band's line-up consisted of Cliff Williams on bass, Laurie Wisefield on guitar, Mick Cook on drums and Mick Stubbs on guitar.
 It also featured keyboardist Clive John.
 The album did not make much headway and was one of only three albums released by the group from 1971 to 1973.